Key takeaways:

 When bidding on snow removal contracts, you also need to include information about your insurance and liability coverage.

 Snow removal can be risky, and there’s always the potential for accidents or property damage.
-Your bid should outline your insurance coverage, such as general liability and workers’ compensation (which are both legally mandated in most states), that protect you and your client.
+Your bid should outline your snow removal insurance coverage, including general liability and workers’ compensation (both of which are legally mandated in most states), that protects you and your client.

 READ MORE: What business insurance do I need?